HomeArtists

 artemisia gentileschi judith beheading holofernes 1620

-Judith Beheading Holofernes by Artemisia Gentileschi, 1620.
+Judith Beheading Holofernes, by Artemisia Gentileschi, 1620.
 Source: Galleria degli Uffizi, Florence

 The Biblical Judith was a Jewish widow who lifted the siege of Israel by killing the tyrant Holofernes through trickery.
-She used her feminine wiles and sexual allure to seduce him, only to chop off his head later when he was drunk.
+She used her feminine wiles and allure to seduce him, only to chop off his head later when he was drunk.
 Despite her brave act, she has subsequently been branded as the gender stereotype of the femme fatale.
-This stereotyping and eroticizing of Judith was meant to neutralize her threatening agency towards men and the patriarchy.
+This stereotyping and eroticizing of Judith aimed to neutralize her threatening agency towards men and the patriarchy.

 caravaggio judith beheading holofernes 1598

-Judith Beheading Holofernes by Caravaggio, 1599; Source: Barberini Collection, Rome
+Judith Beheading Holofernes, by Caravaggio, 1599; Source: Barberini Collection, Rome

 3. Lucretia (1621)